rekalogika/rekalogika.dev/docs/reconstitutor/index.md

 ```

 During the fetching of the object from the database, Doctrine will instantiate
 the object and hydrate `$id` and other properties that it manages.
-Afterwards,
+Afterward, it
-it will be our reconstitutor's turn to handle the `$paymentReceipt` property.
+will be our reconstitutor's turn to handle the `$paymentReceipt` property.
 Similar things also happen when the object is persisted to the database, or
 removed.